 Read the following extract on functionalism and transactionalism to find out more.

 Note in particular,

-- The different types of cooperation advocated between each approach
+- The different types of cooperation advocated by each approach

 - The social dimension of cooperation outlined by transactionalists